 712. COMMITTEE REFERRAL OF REQUESTS.

-The Chairman may refer reprogramming requests and grant budget modification requests to the Committee of the Whole.
-The Chairman may also refer reprogramming requests for comments to the standing committee having oversight responsibility for the program or agency affected.
+The Chairman may refer reprogramming requests for comments to the standing committee having oversight responsibility for the program or agency affected.

 713. CIRCULATION OF REQUESTS.

-The Secretary shall circulate a copy of a reprogramming request within one business day of the filing of the request with the Secretary.
+The Secretary shall circulate a copy of a reprogramming request or a grant budget modification request within one business day after the filing of the request with the Secretary.

 714. PUBLICATION OF NOTICE.